Github-Anderson/SI100B-Report/README.md

 Through these operations, we can manipulate the Raspberry Pi through the remote desktop on our own computer.

+Note that the Raspberry Pi Board and its camera is rather fragile.
+When assembling devices, we have to make sure the power is off.
+What's more, only after shutting down the board completely can we power the board off.
+If not so, it will do harm to the transmission of data.

 <img src="img/VNC.png" style="zoom:20%;" />

 #### Part 2: The Establishment of the Training Set